1967–68 AEK Athens F.C. season: Overview

-While AEK had already been crowned champions, they were also considered the main contender for the conquest of the Cup, as well, which ment conquest of the domestic double.
-They entered round of 32, where they eliminated Vyzas Megara away from home by winning them by 1–2 at the extra time.
-Afterwards they faced Aris at Thessaloniki for the round of the 16 and got the qualification with a 0–1 win.
-In the quarter-final they passed through Panionios with another 0–1 away win.
-The draw of the semi-final brought them against Olympiacos at Karaiskakis Stadium.
-There, the red and whites managed to take their revenge for their loss of the league, by eliminating AEK by 2–1 and eventually winning the title.
+While AEK had already been crowned champions, they were also considered favourites to win the Cup, which raised expectations of a domestic double.
+They entered the round of 32, where they eliminated Vyzas Megara away from home by defeating them 1–2 after extra time.
+Afterwards, they faced Aris at Thessaloniki for the round of the 16 and qualified with a 0–1 win.
+In the quarter-final they eliminated Panionios with another 0–1 away win.
+The semi-final draw brought them against Olympiacos at Karaiskakis Stadium.
+There, the red and whites managed to take their revenge for their loss of the championship, by eliminating AEK by 2–1 and eventually winning the Cup.

 Top scorer of the team in the league was Mimis Papaioannou with 19 goals.
-The Hungarian-German coach, consistent to the "tradition" he had created, did not agree on staying in the club for the next season, thus achieving the absolute of two championship wins in his two full seasons on the bench of AEK.
+The Hungarian-German manager, continuing the "tradition" he had established, decided to leave the club, thereby winning the championship in both of his full seasons at the bench of AEK.

+Management team

+a.
+Branko Stanković took charge for the remaining matches of the Balkan Cup after the season was over.